Cornerstone Chimneys

 What many homeowners do not realize is that these same forces are constantly attacking one of the most exposed parts of the home: the chimney.

 Because chimneys sit above the roofline, they take the full impact of Oklahoma weather year after year.
 Damage often begins small and hidden, but over time it can lead to water leaks, structural problems, or safety risks inside the home.
+Local experts and national safety organizations like the CSIA and NFPA recommend inspections at least once per year, even for chimneys that are rarely used.

 For four decades, Cornerstone Chimneys has helped homeowners identify and repair weather related chimney damage before it becomes a costly problem.
 The company is firefighter founded, veteran-owned, and built on safety.
 Founded by Fire Captain Wendell Evans and operated by firefighters and veterans, the company has specialized in chimney inspection, repair, and safety since 1979.

 Understanding how Oklahoma weather affects your chimney is the first step toward protecting your home.
 Cornerstone Chimneys in Tulsa is a licensed, and insured chimney service company featuring technicians with CSIA (Chimney Safety Institute of America) and NFI (National Fireplace Institute) certifications.
 They are recognized for HeatShield factory-trained expertise and professional, comprehensive inspections.
+Let’s break-down the offenders…

 Lightning Damage to Chimneys

 “Because the flue system runs inside the chimney, lightning damage is often not visible from the ground.
 Professional chimney inspections can identify hidden damage before it causes water intrusion or safety hazards,” explained Cornerstone Chimneys Lead Chimney Inspector Bob.
 He added, “One sign of damage is a smell like a barbeque grill in your fireplace.
 We use the latest camera technology equipment.”
 The inspector begins by inspecting your interior chimney and fireplace.
 The next step is the exterior inspection of your chimney and surrounding rooftop area.
-After the inspection is finalized, you receive an easy to understand diagnostic report and estimate if repairs are needed.
+After the inspection is finalized, you receive a diagnostic report and estimate if repairs are needed.

 Bob also said damage can include the sealant or the flashing can be compromised which would allow water to leak into your home.
 Additionally, water damage from hard rains with winds can slowly deteriorate your chimney flue pipe resulting in improper ventilation.